sailGirish07/Todo_app/README.md

 # useDispatch
 Send actions to the store .

+# Dispatch
+ Dispatching actions is a fundamental concept that allows you to update the state of your application.
+Actions are dispatched to trigger changes in the Redux store, which are then handled by reducers to update the state accordingly.

 # useSelector
 Reads data from the store.
 The useSelector hook allows you to extract data or the state from the redux store using the selector function .

+# What is useSelector used for?
+UseSelector() is a custom hook included in the React Redux library, and it is used to extract data from the Redux store state for use in a React component.

 # Why does it exists ?
-All app state lives in a single store.
+All app. state lives in a single store.
 Any component can access or update it directly using useSelector and useDispatch.

 # How does it works ?